 We tend to be forgiving — even if we can’t find something we wanted — when we receive good customer service.
 The fact that we’ve been acknowledged says “they give a damn”.
 And that feeling is key.

 As more and more products and services are discovered and consumed online, face-to-face communication happens less and less.
 This makes building relationships difficult.
 The personal touch is gone….replaced by bots and apps.

 Case in point: Starbucks.
-Wonder how much business they lost last month after arresting two black men who asked to use the bathroom while they were waiting for a meeting but didn’t buy any coffee.
+Wonder how much business they lost a few years back after arresting two black men who asked to use the bathroom while they were waiting for a meeting but didn’t buy any coffee.
 It hit national news immediately and became a full-blown nasty stain on the Starbucks brand.

 To deal with the fallout, all locations were closed for mandatory 1/2 day training.
 For all employees.
 Stores with closed doors can’t do business, so this was a costly error for Starbucks.